Alpha-1 Antitrypsin Deficiency

 - Extreme tiredness.

 - Frequent chest colds.

-- Vomiting blood.
+- Throwing up blood.

 Diagnosis and Tests

-How is alpha-1 antitrypsin deficiency (Alpha-1) diagnosed?
+How is Alpha-1 antitrypsin deficiency diagnosed?

 Management and Treatment